-We have had plenty of speakers and organisations who happen to hold to non-PC points of view being denied the right to speak at various venues or to hold conferences, etc. Their choices are becoming narrower and fewer as we continue to call contrary points of view “hate speech” and the like.
+There have been numerous speakers and organisations, who happen to hold to non-woke points of view, denied the right to speak at various venues or to hold conferences, etc. Their choices are becoming narrower and fewer as we continue to call contrary points of view “hate speech” and the like.

-And in the recent Victorian case, the secular left is more than happy for people to be able to choose their sexuality, their sexual identity, even what sex they prefer to be.
-But here they are taking choice AWAY from those who want some help with unwanted sexual attractions.
+And in Victoria, the secular left was previously more than happy for people to be able to choose their sexuality, their sexual identity, even what sex they prefer to be.
+But, recently, they have also taken choice AWAY from those who want help with unwanted sexual attractions.

-Those who simply may be uncomfortable or unhappy with where they are at, and just wish to get a bit of counsel and advice are having that right arbitrarily and unfairly stripped away from them.
+Those who simply may be uncomfortable or unhappy with where they are at, and just wish to get a bit of counsel and advice have had that right arbitrarily and unfairly stripped away from them.
 What about their choice?
 Why are they the only ones who can have no say in their own sexuality?

 We must work to ensure that our freedoms are not continually being stripped away.
 As General Douglas Macarthur once said, “No man is entitled to the blessings of freedom unless he be vigilant in its preservation.”
 Or as we find on the outside of Anzac House on a busy street corner in Perth: “They only deserve freedom who are prepared to defend it”.